 A business administration degree is versatile, practical and popular with employers in all industries.
-The Bachelor of Science in Business Administration degree at NCU prepares professionals to work in a variety of higher-level leadership and management positions all
+The Bachelor of Science in Business Administration degree at NCU prepares

 In Addition to a World-Class Education, the student will:

 - Develop a professional brand with an impeccable resume and well thought-out online presence. - Explore professional business networks early through informational interviews with field experts and strategic School of Business networking events. - Cultivate the development of a top notch portfolio of experience and skills through internships and service learning opportunities.